Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: Serre invariance

-In this part we study the action of the tensor product functor $(- \otimes_{\CCC_0} \CCC_1)$ on the tilted heart $\Coh^0_{\alpha,-5/4}(\pro^3,\CCC_0)$.
+In this subsection we study the action of the tensor product functor $(- \otimes_{\CCC_0} \CCC_1)$ on the tilted heart $\Coh^{-\frac{5}{4}}_{\beta,\alpha}(\pro^3,\CCC_0)$ with a fixed $\beta = -\frac{5}{4}$.
 The result applies more broadly to general tilt stability and therefore carries independent interest.
 The method is similar to \cite[Lemma 5.2]{PY20} and we hope to clarify the details missing in the original proof.